qoderpurnanand/Swan-Documentation/Systems/BankNifty_SID/readme.md

 ## PROCESS:-

-1) Initially a simple backtest was done.This backtest is done on the BankNifty (Weekly Continuous Contracts) Database on the "All Symbols" watchlist which is in Amibroker/Index Option/Options of the All Database folder on the Common Drive (Drive E:).The Variables optimized were 1) Entry Time 2) Exit Time 3) Stop Loss Percentage 4) POE 5) Leverage.
+1) Initially a simple backtest was done.This backtest is done on the BankNifty (Weekly Continuous Contracts) Database on the "All Symbols" watchlist which is in Amibroker/Index Option/Options of the All Database folder on the Common Drive (Drive E:).
+Using the BankNifty Weekly StrikePriceSelector we select going short a Straddle (ATM Call and Put) for the current expiry.
+A certain Percentage Stop Loss is kept on the option premium and the leg(s) where the stop loss is not triggered, are squared of at the end of the day.That code can be found here: [BankNiftyWeeklyShortOptionsIntraday](https://github.com/qodeinvestments/Swan-Documentation/blob/main/Systems/BankNifty_SID/Backtest_Codes/BankNiftyWeeklyShortOptions.md).
+The Variables optimized were 1) Entry Time 2) Exit Time 3) Stop Loss Percentage 4) POE 5) Leverage.
 All these Optimizations are saved in
    Strategy Testing/Short Options/BankNifty Weekly Short Options on DropBox.
 The critical part in this code is the calculation of Minimum Premium which is the Margin needed for opening a straddle (based on the leverage input) multiplied by the Percent Of Equity (POE) divided by the Current Lot Size.
    Position Size is linked to this Minimum Premium value.